Step-by-step installation instructions are available in the Getting started section.

 The provided value must be Base64-encoded.

-If authentication is required to access DKP images in the external registry, the registryDockerCfg should look like this:
+If authentication is required to access DKP images in the external registry, the registryDockerCfg should look as follows:

 {"auths": { "<PROXY_REGISTRY>": {"username":"<PROXY_USERNAME>","password":"<PROXY_PASSWORD>","auth":"<AUTH_BASE64>"}}}

-• <PROXY_REGISTRY> — the address of the external registry in the format <HOSTNAME>[:PORT];
+• <PROXY_REGISTRY>: Address of the external registry in the <HOSTNAME>[:PORT] format

 The final value for registryDockerCfg must also be Base64-encoded.